subclipse/m2e/README.md

 will try to maintain it and can certainly update any Subclipse API calls if needed, but I will need help maintaining the Maven side of this if m2eclipse changes.
-According to some of the pull-requests I have seen, this should work with m2eclipse 1.0 or 1.1 as the API has not changed.
+According to some of the pull-requests I have seen, this should work with m2eclipse 1.x as the API has not changed.

 Contributing
 ------------